-Assertion-Based and Direct Reporting Engagements
+Attestation and Direct Engagements

-5. The Framework for Assurance Engagements (the Assurance Framework) notes that an assurance engagement may be either an assertion-based engagement or a direct reporting engagement.
-This ASAE deals only with assertion-based engagements.
+5. The Framework for Assurance Engagements (the Assurance Framework) notes that an assurance engagement may be either an attestation engagement or a direct engagement.
+This ASAE deals only with attestation engagements.

 Procedures for Reasonable Assurance and Limited Assurance Engagements